What is a concussion?

 - Sensitivity to light or noise

 - Changes in behavior or personality

-What to do if you think you might have sustained a concussion:
+What to do if you think someone might have sustained a concussion:

-- If you think you may have suffered a concussion due to a blow to the head or body, you should immediately follow up with the coach, trainer, or medical professional.
+- If you think your child or someone you know may have suffered a concussion due to a blow to the head or body, you should immediately tell an adult, such as a coach, athletic trainer or parent/guardian.

-- Athletes with a concussion have slower reflexes, poor balance and delayed reaction times.
+- Those with a concussion may have slower reflexes, poor balance and delayed reaction times.
 Because of this, continuing to participate in activities or playing with a concussion can be dangerous and lead to another brain injury, longer recovery, or additional musculoskeletal injury.

 - Even if you feel fine initially, symptoms may develop hours or days after a brain injury.
 Therefore, if in doubt, sit it out!

-- Most athletes who sustain concussions fully recover within a few weeks and are able to progressively return to regular activities within that time.
-There is no one-size-fits-all treatment and our approach is focused on individualized assessment and treatment.
-In order to fully resume sports or other activities, your doctor may ask that you complete a gradual return-to-play treatment process.
+- Those who sustain a concussion typically recover within a few weeks and are able to progressively return to regular activities within that time.
+There is no one-size-fits-all treatment.
+Our approach is focused on individualized assessment and treatment.
+In order to fully resume sports or other activities, your doctor may ask that you complete a gradual return-to-play and return-to-learn treatment process.
 Learn more about concussion treatment.

 Recovering from a Concussion

 Our doctors will customize a recovery plan based on your specific brain injury and concussion symptoms.
-Our goal is to swiftly diagnose and treat your concussion in order to minimize the effects of your injury, prevent additional harm, and return you to activities safely.
+Our goal is to swiftly diagnose and treat your concussion in order to minimize the effects of your injury, prevent additional harm, and safely return you to activities as quickly as possible.